alexander-born/bazel-vim/README.md

-GoToBazelTarget()            " Jumps to the BUILD file of current target RunBazelHere(command)        " Runs the current bazel target with given command RunBazel()                   " Repeats the last bazel run
+GoToBazelTarget()            " Jumps to the BUILD file of current target RunBazelHere(command)        " Runs the current bazel target with given command RunBazel()                   " Repeats the last bazel run GetLabel()                   " Returns bazel label of target in build file
 ```

 ### lua functions: